Kintyre/ksconf/docs/source/dyn/cli.rst

     Compares the content differences of two .conf files

     This command ignores textual differences (like order, spacing, and comments) and focuses strictly on comparing stanzas, keys, and values.
-Note that spaces within any given value will be compared.
-Multi-line fields are compared in are compared in a more traditional 'diff' output so that long savedsearches and macros can be compared more easily.
+Note that spaces within any given value, will be compared.
+Multi-line fields are compared in a more traditional 'diff' output so that long saved searches and macros can be compared more easily.

     positional arguments:
       CONF1                 Left side of the comparison